We live in a touchy-feely, device-driven world.

 Consider the cliché exploratory interface that requires you to hover over items to get more information on them.
 This simply will not work on a mobile device.

 How do get away from these conventions?
-The answer is stop “converting” and start redesigning.
+The answer is to stop “converting” and start redesigning.
 Take into account the target device’s capabilities and re-examine all and any user interface or user experience factors that could or should change.
 On-screen prompts, user interface controls and deeper interactions in your applications and websites need proper attention given to them.

 Designing For Multitouch and Gestural Metaphors